-Course No. Subject Grade Credits 2879-2 TRAVEL & TOU 2806-2 FOOD SCIENCE 9-12 9-11 11-12 11-12 1 1 1 2 3832-4 CULINARY ART 5 11-12 2 2960-2 Principles of Hospitality and Tourism Grade Placement: 9-12 Prerequisite: None Credit: 1 The hospitality and tourism industry encompasses lod attractions, and resorts; and restaurants and food beve maintains the largest national employment base in the meet industry standards to function effectively in vari Students are encouraged to participate in extended lea organizations and other leadership or extracurricular of rage service.
-The hospitality and tour e private sector.
-Students use knowled ious positions within this multifaceted arning experiences such as career and rism industry lge and skills that l industry.
-2879-2 Travel and Tourism Management Grade Placement: 9-12 Prerequisites: None Recommended Prerequisite: Principles of Hospitality and Tourism Credit: 1 This course incorporates management principles and destination geography, airlines, international travel, cr attractions, and resorts.
-Employment qualifications an Students are encouraged to participate in extended lea organizations and other leadership or extracurricular of ruising, travel by rail, lodging, recrea ad opportunities are also included in t arning experiences such as career and tion, amusements his course.
-2806-2 Food Science Grade Placement: 11-12 Prerequisite: Three units of science including Biology and Chemistry.
-Recommended Prerequisite: Principles of Hospitality & Tourism In Food Science students conduct laboratory and field investigations, and make informed decisions using cri Science is the study of the nature of foods, the causes processing, and the improvement of foods for the con food safety and microbiology.
-The students understat digestion and metabolism.
-Food Science may satisfy a science credit after su itical thinking and scientific problem of deterioration, the principles under suming public.
-The students apply the nd the role of fermentation, and the p solving.
-Food lying food ne principles of hysiology of Credit: 1 (P, S, Advanced Course)) including Biology and Chemistry on the Foundati on High School Program.
-3832-4 Culinary Arts Grade Placement: 11-12 Recommended Prerequisite: Principles of Hospitality and Tourism and/or Food Science and Chemistry Credit: 2 (Must complete entire course to earn 2 credits, Culinary Arts begins with the fundamentals and princ and includes management and production skills and to certification, a Texas culinary specialist certification, course may be offered as a laboratory-based or interne extended learning experiences such as career and tech extracurricular organizations echniques.
-Students can pursue a nati or any other appropriate industry cer ship course.
-Students are encouraged onal sanitation tification.
-This to participate in no partial credit will be awarded).
+Course No. Subject Grade Credits 2879-2 TRAV 2806-2 FOC PRINCIPLES OF HOSPITALITY & TOURISM9-12TRAVEL & TOURISM MANAGEMENT9-11FOOD SCIENCE (Science)11-12CULINARY ARTS11-12 2960-2 Principles of Hospitality an Grade Placement: 9-12 Prerequisite: None Credit: 1 d Tourism The hospitality and tourism industry encompasses lo attractions, and resorts; and restaurants and food bey maintains the largest national employment base in the meet industry standards to function effectively in va Students are encouraged to participate in extended lo organizations and other leadership or extracurricular verage service.
+The hospitality and too he private sector.
+Students use knowle urious positions within this multifacete earning experiences such as career an rism industry dge and skills that d industry.
+2879-2 Travel and Tourism Manag Grade Placement: 9-12 Prerequisites: None Recommended Prerequisite: Principle Hospitality and Tourism Credit: 1 destination geography, airlines, international travel, attractions, and resorts.
+Employment qualifications a cruising, travel by rail, lodging, recre and opportunities are also included in earning experiences such as career an ation, amusements, this course.
+2806-2 Food Science Grade Placement: 11-12 Prerequisite: Three units of science in Biology and Chemistry.
+Recommended Prerequisite: Principle Hospitality & Tourism Credit: 1 (P, S, Advanced Course)) 11-12 investigations, and make informed decisions using critical thinking and scientific problem solving.
+I Science is the study of the nature of foods, the causes of deterioration, the principles underlying foor processing, and the improvement of foods for the consuming public.
+The students apply the princip food safety and microbiology.
+The students understand the role of fermentation, and the physiology digestion and metabolism.
+Food Science may satisfy a science credit after successful completion of three units of science n solving.
+Food rrlying food the principles of physiology of 3832-4 Culinary Arts Grade Placement: 11-12 Recommended Prerequisite: Principle Hospitality and Tourism and/or Food Sc Chemistry Credit: 2 techniques.
+Students can pursue a nat n, or any other appropriate industry ce nship course.
+Students are encouraged tional sanitation rtification.
+This d to participate in

-M=Meets a graduation requirement for Mathematics S= Meets a graduation requirement for Science P=Prerequisite Adv=Advanced Course A=Articulated Course with SWTJC

-Certification: ServSafe - Food Handler
+M=Meets a graduation requirement for Mathematics S= Meets a graduation requirement for Science P=Prerequisite Adv=Advanced Course A=Articulated Course with SWTJC Certification: ServSafe - Food Handler